Flyer: Introducing ARDC

 In the absence of radio links, it’s possible to route via point-to-point tunnels through the Internet.
 These route to each other forming a mesh.
 Each tunnel gateway router operator has a subnet allocated to his tunnel router.
 Via a list of the other tunnels with which they can connect, they route traffic for the other tunneled subnets over those tunnels.
 A tunnel gateway may also provide connectivity to the commodity Internet.

 Hams and ham organizations that are technically qualified may be able to arrange, with prior approval from us, for peering with an Internet Service Provider for an allocated subnet of the AMPRNet, thus obtaining a direct connection to the Internet.
 (Typically there is a charge from the ISP for this service.)
-These subnets make use of Classless Internet Domain Routing and are known as CIDR blocks, with their peer connectivity advertised by their ISP using BGP.
-It is expected that these folks will provide radio links and/or tunnels to hams in their area.
+These subnets make use of Classless Internet Domain Routing and are known as CIDR blocks, with their peer connectivity advertised by their ISP using the Border Gateway Protocol [BGP].
+We encourage these folks to provide radio links, tunnels, VPNs or other connectivity to fellow hams in their area.